afisaminou/Create-an-Azure-Account-and-Deploy-a-Virtual-Machine/README.md

 <img src="https://i.imgur.com/a0OIYax.png" height="80%" width="80%" alt="Create Virtual Machine"/>
 </p>

-<h3>Step 4: Connect to virtual machine using Microsoft Remote Desktop on macOS</h3>
+<h3>Step 4: Connect to virtual machine using Microsoft Remote Desktop (RDP)</h3>
 The final step to this process is accessing the virtual machine using Microsoft Remote Desktop.
-If you are using macOS (like me), you have to download the application in the App Store.
+If you are a macOS user, you have to download the application in the App Store.

 <p align="center">
 <img src="https://i.imgur.com/pp1yQTE.png" height="80%" width="80%" alt="Microsoft Remote Desktop"/>
 </p>

-In order to connect to the virtual machine, first you need the public IP address.
+In order to connect to the virtual machine, you will need the public IP address.
 You can find this on the right hand side of this menu.

 <p align="center">
 <img src="https://i.imgur.com/gT6F62H.png" height="80%" width="80%" alt="SampleVM menu with arrow and circle"/>